Founder and CEO

 Director of Art and Design

 Wen (she/hers) is a Graphic Designer born in Mexico City.
 She studied at the University of the Valley of Mexico and has a master’s degree in "Design Applied to Communication" from the Pompeu Fabra University (Barcelona, Spain).
 She has studies in Public Image at the College of Public Image.
 She is the Director of Art and Design at La Casa Mandarina AC an independent and itinerant Mexican non-profit organization devoted to end sexual violence, break the silence and heal trauma through ARTivism.
 Wen is part of the advisory team for sexual violence advocacy cases.
 Her professional life has been linked to photography and theater, participating for more than 10 years in the production and advertising editorial design, as well as in the creation of posters, hand programs and photography of various theatrical productions.
 In 2009, Wen founded her own company Sofá Rojo Publicidad, where she is the Creative Director.
-From 2011 to 2016 she was a teacher of the Modeling and Personal Marketing classes for the Bachelor of Acting at the University of London.
-After two years of rest, in 2018 she returned energized to teach again.
+From 2011 to 2020 she was a teacher of the Modeling and Personal Marketing classes for the Bachelor of Acting at the University of London.